jckoester/recipepress-reloaded/readme.txt

 = 0.7.9 =
 * Fixed a bug on taxonomy creation/activation
+* Added a feature to restore lost taxonomies
+* Added a feature to obtain compatibility with WP 4.2 (split_shred_terms)
+* Added language files for Austrian and Swiss German
+* Fixed a bug concerning instruction images
 = 0.7.8 =
 * Recipes now also appear in your main RSS feed
 * Improved taxonomy management.
 You can now decide if a taxonomy should be category like (hierarchical) or term like.